wardtb/getting_cleaning_data_project/README.md

 # getting_cleaning_data_project
 Coursera Getting and Cleaning Data Project

-Variable descriptions for all variables in final data set are contained in the codebook.xlsx file.
+- Codebook.xlsx - Variable names, data types, and descriptions for all variables in the dataset.
+- features_info.txt - Original document explaining feature variables from original data sets.
+- run_analysis.R - R script which modifies original data set according to the specifications of the project.
+This script assumes that the original data set files are in the user's working directory.

 Run_Analysis.R Steps